zingale/phy504/_sources/cxx-vectors.rst.txt

 look at ``std::vector``.
 A ``vector`` is a container that can hold data of the same type (e.g., ``double``).
-It differs from an array that you might have used in other languages in that it is not a fixed size -- it can grow as needed to hold more data.
+It differs from an array that you might have used in other languages in that it is not a fixed size---it can grow as needed to hold more data.

 .. note::